by Victor Sesma

 Alicante celebrates Hogueras de San Juan (San Juan Bonfires) every year from the 20th to the 24th of June.
 And then, there are also fireworks every night from the 25th up to the 29th of June.

 Most Spanish cities have a festivity celebrated yearly.
 Virtually always, the city hall involucres in its organisation.
-Many city halls in Spain have a parties councillor with a budget of public money assigned.
+Many city halls in Spain have a party councillor with a budget of public money assigned.

 Many private citizens and popular associations also get involved and spend their own money on the celebrations.
 Some townspeople would get loans to celebrate the festivity, especially if there is a rotating position in the party’s organization.